adam-singer/affinity/README.md

 - 100% unit test coverage.
 - Micro benchmarks ensure performance improves rather than degrades over time.
 - Only constructors (including factory constructors) may allocate memory.
+- Focus on *useful* constructs, in particular those for 2D graphics.

 I plan to take a conservative approach to the amount of classes and functions in this library; i.e. it shall not be a dumping ground for any sort of geometric